FA Cup 3rd Round Classics

 A late penalty from Geoff Twentyman made it a nerve-jangling climax for the Worcester faithful, but their team held firm and the final whistle was greeted with a pitch invasion that saw the players carried triumphantly back to the changing rooms on the shoulders of the fans.
 A fitting end to what was the biggest Third Round shock since Walsall beat Arsenal in 1933.

-Having taken three matches to see off Kidderminster Harriers in the First Round, Isthmian League side Woking travelled back up to the West Midlands to face West Bromwich Albion in the Third Round knowing that they would have to play the game of their lives if they were to stand any chance of coming away from the Hawthorns with any sort of positive result.
+Having taken three matches to see off Kidderminster Harriers in the First Round, Isthmian League side Woking travelled back up to the West Midlands to face West Bromwich Albion in the Third Round knowing that they would have to play the game of their lives if they were to stand any chance of coming away from the Hawthorns with a positive result.

 Nearly 120 places in the football league pyramid separated the two teams at kick-off, and it looked like it might be a comfortable afternoon for the Baggies as they took a first half lead through Colin West.